Organizing ideas in mind maps

 - By attending a class, the teacher can introduce many new concepts.

-- When preparing a Capstone, you will have dozens of references, whether websites or works, which when read produce hundreds or thousands of ideas that you have to work with to achieve your goal.
+- When writing a capstone project, you will have dozens of references, whether websites or works, which when read produce hundreds or thousands of ideas that you have to work with to achieve your goal.

 - If you exercise some leadership, you may be dealing with a multiplicity of objectives, people, resources, activities and other elements, which you must coordinate so that things work minimally well.